 So Many Snowmen, What’s a Girl to Do?

 This table is basically the same, except for the snowmen centerpiece.
-Oh, and I see my Scottie boy, Fibber peeking into the upper lefthand side of the picture.
-Fibber is right next to Frosty’s hat basket, sitting on the bottom shelf of the French baker’s rack.
+Oh, and I see my Scottie boy is sitting in the upper left-hand side of the picture, by the French baker’s rack.

 The sparkly figures were purchased from Old Allegheny, where you can always find adorable snowmen during the holiday season like the ones pictured above.

 For a little elevation, one of the snowmen is sitting on a clear cupcake stand filled with snow.
 The white bottle brush and icy trees are from the Department 56 North Pole stash of accessories.